Eculizumab: Chemistry

 Eculizumab is a recombinant humanized monoclonal antibody against the complement protein C5.
 It is an immunoglobulin G-kappa (IgGκ) consisting of human constant regions and murine complementarity-determining regions grafted onto human framework light and heavy chain variable regions.
 The compound contains two 448-amino acid heavy chains and two 214-amino acid light chains, and has a molecular weight of approximately 148 kilodaltons (kDa).

 Society and culture

 Legal status

-Eculizumab was approved by the US Food and Drug Administration (FDA) in March 2007 for the treatment of PNH, Eculizumab has exclusivity rights until 2017, which protects it from competition until 2017.
+Eculizumab was approved by the US Food and Drug Administration (FDA) in March 2007, for the treatment of paroxysmal nocturnal hemoglobinuria.
+Eculizumab has exclusivity rights until 2017, which protects it from competition until 2017.

-When the FDA approved it in September 2011, for the treatment of aHUS, it designated it as an orphan drug.

-The 2011 FDA approval was based on two small prospective trials of 17 people and 20 people.
+When the FDA approved it in September 2011, for the treatment of atypical hemolytic uremic syndrome, it designated it as an orphan drug.
+The FDA approval in 2011 was based on two small prospective trials of 17 people and 20 people.

-The European Medicines Agency approved it for the treatment of PNH in June 2007, and in November 2011, for the treatment of aHUS.
+The European Medicines Agency approved it for the treatment of paroxysmal nocturnal hemoglobinuria in June 2007, and in November 2011, for the treatment of atypical hemolytic uremic syndrome.

-Health Canada approved it in 2009 to treat PNH and in 2013, as the only drug to treat aHUS.
+Health Canada approved it in 2009, to treat paroxysmal nocturnal hemoglobinuria and in 2013, as the only drug to treat atypical hemolytic uremic syndrome.

-Eculizumab was approved by the FDA for AQP4+ NMO in 2019, based on the results of the PREVENT trial.
+Eculizumab was approved by the FDA for the treatment of adults with neuromyelitis optica spectrum disorder who are anti-aquaporin-4 (AQP4) antibody positive in 2019, based on the results of the PREVENT trial.